gabesparks/github-npm-sourcing-guide/README.md

 ──────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

 Fake names, real format.
 When you run it against an actual repo, you'll see real contributor data.
-Bots automatically filtered out. *(Sorry, dependabot.
-It's not you, it's us.)*
+Bots are automatically filtered out. *(Sorry, dependabot.
+It's not you, it's me.)*

 ---